Quantum Algorithm for the Fixed-Radius Neighbor Search: Quantum FRANS algorithm

-where $\ket{d_{ij}}$ is the state encoding the distance between the particle $x_i$ and $x_j$, and the ancilla qubit is reset to the initial value $|0\rangle$.
+where $\ket{d_{ij}}_{q_1+1}$ is the state encoding the signed distance between the particle $x_i$ and $x_j$.
+The extra qubit $q_1+1$ is borrowed from the ancillary register and used to represent the sign of the distance.

-We consider a one-dimensional system where particles are positioned along a line segment.
-Here, the distance between two particles corresponds to the absolute value of their coordinate difference.
-Notice that when the system is two or three-dimensional, the same approach can be used to define the distance as the sum of the absolute value of the differences along all the directions in the system.
-This corresponds to consider the neighbors of the $i$-th particle as the particles lying in the square (or cube) of side $2h$ centered around $x_i$, as opposed to considering the circle (or the sphere) of radius $h$ when the Euclidean distance is used.
+Consider a three-dimensional Euclidean space with $L_2$ distance ${d(r_i, r_j) = \sqrt{(x_i-x_j)^2 + (y_i-y_j)^2 + (z_i-z_j)^2}}$.
+The integer FRANS problem in Eq.~\eqref{eq: integer representation of the neighbour problem} reduces to identifying particle pairs contained within a sphere of radius $h$.
+However, in certain scenarios, such as cosmological simulations~\cite{Gadget}, it is sufficient to determine whether particles fall within a cube of side length $h$ (Chebyshev distance).
+This approach decomposes the problem into three independent one-dimensional searches along each Cartesian axis, where the distance equals the absolute difference of the coordinates.

+Henceforth, we focus on the one-dimensional case, as the problem reduces to this simpler scenario when employing the Chebyshev distance.

+Before delving into details regarding the implementation of the absolute difference, we must explain how negative integers are represented in binary.
+Negative integer values are represented in binary form using two's complement: the binary representation of the integer is negated and $1$ is added, with the most significant bit (MSB) encoding the sign.
+For example, consider the integer $10$ with binary representation $01010$.
+We first negate the value to obtain $10101$, then add $1$ to yield $10110$, the binary representation of $-10$.
+To recover the absolute value of a negative integer, we apply two's complement again: negate the bits to obtain $01001$, then add $1$ to recover $01010$, corresponding to $10$.
+Thus, obtaining the absolute value requires negation followed by adding $1$ when the distance is negative.

-Instead of using the absolute difference between particles, we compute the signed difference.
-In this way, we can easily discard the negative distances, avoiding counting twice for the same pair and halving the effective number of neighbors.
-For two binary values $a$ and $b$, we calculate their difference using the inverse Ripple Carry Adder~\cite{cuccaro_new_2004}, which requires $\mathcal{O}(q_1)$ CNOT gates and only 2 ancilla qubits: one for the carry of the subtraction and the other as a clean ancillary qubit.
+In a quantum circuit, the difference between two binary values $a$ and $b$ is computed using the inverse Ripple Carry Adder~\cite{cuccaro_new_2004}, which requires $\mathcal{O}(q_1)$ CNOT gates and only 2 ancilla qubits: one for the carry of the subtraction and another as a clean ancillary qubit.
 When $a > b$, the carry qubit remains in state $|0\rangle$ and yields the correct result.
 When $a < b$, the carry qubit flips to $|1\rangle$, producing the two's complement representation of $a-b$.
-We can thus consider the carry bit as the sign qubit and effectively as part of the distance.
+We thus treat the carry bit as the sign qubit and effectively as part of the distance.

+To obtain the absolute value, when the sign qubit is $\ket{1}$, the incrementer $\widehat{+1}$ is applied to the distance register, performing the addition of unity: $\widehat{+1}\ket{d_{ij}}=\ket{d_{ij}+1}$.
+This controlled incrementer can be implemented with circuit depth $\mathcal{O}(q_1)$~\cite{egretta_thula, logarithmic_depth_quantum_adder}.
+Subsequently, the value is negated via a series of $q_1$ $CNOT$ gates, each controlled by the sign qubit and acting on $\ket{d_{ij}+1}$.